microsoft/TypeScript-Website/packages/tsconfig-reference/copy/en/options/traceResolution.md

 ---
 display: "Trace Resolution"
-oneline: "Log paths when using the `moduleResolution` process"
+oneline: "Log paths when using the `moduleResolution` process."
 ---

 When you are trying to debug why a module isn't being included.